 Towards the top right, you have 5 selectors and they control your analog and digital inputs as well as your resampling options.

-They work in a linear fashion so you have to work through each to get to your desired choice.
-PCM or DSD output is indicated by 2 small LED diodes just below your source zone.
+They work linearly so you have to work through each to get to your desired choice.
+PCM or DSD output is indicated by 2 small LEDs just below your source zone.
 Your final selector is for either headphone or lineout and a mute in between both.

 There are pros and cons to a linear selection style of options controls so Violectric has thrown in a very solid and attractively built aluminum remote control that gives a degree of independence for that method with a ‘freestyle’ resample selection array at the top.